Patient professional reference

 Rhinitis is the most common cause of nasal obstruction but other less common conditions should be borne in mind when considering the diagnosis.

-This is an overarching record summarising the conditions one should consider when confronted with a patient suffering from nasal obstruction.
-For more detailed information, see separate articles Allergic Rhinitis, Non-allergic Rhinitis, Nasal Polyps and Rhinosinusitis.
+This is an overarching record, summarising the conditions one should consider when confronted with a patient who has nasal obstruction.
+See also separate Allergic Rhinitis, Non-allergic Rhinitis, Nasal Polyps, Nasal Injury and Nasal Foreign Bodies and Sinusitis articles.

 Rhinitis is a common condition and is likely to become more common with the ageing of the population.
-The prevalence varies according to the cause.
-One American study found that the prevalence of non-allergic rhinitis is greater in females and that the incidence of diagnosis increases with age.
-Greater than 60% of rhinitis patients over the age of 50 suffer from a non-allergic aetiology.
+The prevalence varies according to the cause and it affects around 13% of the adult population.
+Some experts even quote the prevalence of chronic rhinitis in the general population to be as high as 40%.

 The causes of nasal obstruction are: